The GTM Metrics Framework: What to Measure at Every Funnel Stage

 Bad targets create bad behavior.
 Here are the principles that work.

 Start with historical data, not aspirations.
 Pull 6-12 months of conversion rates, cycle times, and activity volumes.
-Your targets should reflect what is achievable based on evidence, not what the board wants to see.
+Your targets should reflect what’s achievable based on evidence, not what the board wants to see.
+We learned this the hard way in our first year.
+We set ambitious targets based on “where we wanted to be” rather than “where the data said we could get.”
+The team missed every target for two quarters, morale suffered, and the targets became meaningless.
+Resetting to evidence-based targets and then gradually stretching them fixed the problem.

 Use ranges, not point estimates.
 Instead of “40 deals this quarter,” set a target range: “36-44 deals (commit: 36, target: 40, stretch: 44).”
-This gives your team clarity about what is expected versus what is exceptional, and it makes forecasting discussions more productive.
+This gives your team clarity about what’s expected versus what’s exceptional, and it makes forecasting discussions more productive.

 Revisit quarterly.
 Markets shift.
 Product changes affect conversion rates.
 A target set in January based on December data may be irrelevant by April.
 Build a quarterly target review into your operating cadence.

 Never set a target without an owner.
 Every metric in your framework should have one person accountable for it.
-Not a team — a person.
+Not a team.
+A person.
 Shared ownership is no ownership.
+In our experience, assigning metric ownership to individuals rather than teams improved response time to metric changes by about 50%.
+When one person’s name is on the metric, they pay attention to it daily.

 Reporting Cadence: When and What